TylerLu/EDUGraphAPI-Python/README.md

 ### Preparation

-1. Downlad the source code.
+1. Download the source code.

 2. Replace `/webjobs/sync_data/app_only_cert.pfx` with your certificate if you plan to use yours.

-3. Start you local MySQL and create a new database **edu**:
+3. Start your local MySQL and create a new database **edu**:

    ```mysql
    CREATE SCHEMA `edu` ;